Pelli Choopulu: Themes and influences

 Tharun followed character arcs from Knocked Up (directed by Judd Apatow).
 For the food truck business thread, Tharun revealed he drew inspirations from films like 100 foot journey and Chef.

 Soundtrack

 This film has six songs composed by Vivek Sagar and lyrics are written by Rahul Ramakrishna, Shreshta, Shri, & Nikhil Bharadwaj.
 Music released on Madhura Audio.

 Vivek Sagar earlier composed music for Tharun Bhascker's short film Sainma, he revealed that the film's music was conceived only after the film was shot.
 "With no lip sync songs, the music blended in with the narrative", he said.

 Accolades

 Remakes

 Pelli Choopulu was remade in Hindi as Mitron (2018), in Malayalam as Vijay Superum Pournamiyum (2019), and in Tamil as Oh Manapenne!
 (2021).
+A Kannada remake Shaadi Bhagya with Gurunandan and Shraddha Srinath in the lead was being planned as of 2017.